Tomsawyerhu/Persona-Poker/README.md

-# Persona-Poker: A Multi Agent Framework for Personalized Texas Hold em Playing Styles
+# Persona-Poker: A Multi Agent Framework for Personalized Texas Hold'em Playing Styles

 ## Introduction
 While extensive research on Texas Hold’em has focused on game-theoretic optimal (GTO) strategies and computational approaches to decision-making, this work shifts the focus from pure strategy optimization to the impact of personalized behavior on player performance.
 Personalization encompasses a wide range of human-like attributes, including playing style (e.g., tight-aggressive or loose-passive), betting patterns, timing behavior, and even non-verbal cues such as facial expressions and body language—elements that are critical in real-world poker but often overlooked in traditional AI models.